 June 26 - July 7, 2013

 National Mall.
-Washington, DCSean Quirk is curator of the Tuvan delegation to the 2013 Smithsonian Folklife Festival in Washington, DC.
-Last August, Sean interviewed over 40 people, from whom eight Tuvan artists, craftsmen, musicians, and herders were chosen to represent Tuva at the festival.
-The theme is One World, Many Voices: Endangered Languages and Cultural Heritage.
-Sean is honored to be working with another of the festival's curators, the renowned linguist K. David Harrison of the Living Tongues Institute for Endangered Languages.
+Washington, DCSean Quirk was curator of the Tuvan delegation to the 2013 Smithsonian Folklife Festival in Washington, DC.
+The theme was One World, Many Voices: Endangered Languages and Cultural Heritage, and Sean was honored to work with another of the festival's curators, the renowned linguist K. David Harrison of the Living Tongues Institute for Endangered Languages.
+The Tuvan delegation was: Ayana Mongush (conductor, Tuvan National Orchestra), Aldar Tamdyn (musician, throat singer, instrument maker, craftsman), Marat Damdyn (instrument maker), Said Chüldük (saddle maker, throat singer, musician), Raisa Tas-ool (seamstress/textile artist), Artur Shozhunchap (stone carver), Artysh Salchak (herder from Möngün-Taiga), Cheynesh Salchak (herder from Möngün-Taiga), and Angchy Tamdyn (instrument maker, throat singer, musician).
+(Alash was not at the Festival.)

 February - April 2013